 Ghana’s Membership in International Organizations

-In foreign affairs, Ghana generally follows the consensus of the Nonaligned Movement and the African Union on economic and political issues that do not directly affect its own interests.
+In June 2021, Ghana was elected to serve as a non-permanent member of the UN Security Council for 2022-2023.
 Ghana and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
 Ghana also is an observer to the Organization of American States.
 Ghana has a strong track record of contributing troops to international peacekeeping forces.
-In 2017, Ghana completed a two-year term on the UN Human Rights Council and has aspirations to become a non-permanent member of the UN Security Council.

 More information about Ghana is available from the Department of State and other sources, some of which are listed here: